Alejandro-Villa/CLI-Greeter/README.md

 ## Detailed description and use.

-To use this script you need to add it to your `.bashrc` (or equivalent), it'll run every time you start your terminal and choose a random quote and display it centered on the screen.
+If you want this script to greet you when you open your CLI, you need to add it to your `.bashrc` (or equivalent).
+It'll run every time you start your terminal and choose a random quote and display it centered on the screen.

 ### Syntax

-run this in your terminal to use it with the default famous people quoutes `./CLI-Greeter quotes/famous_people`
+Run this in your terminal to use it with the default famous people quoutes `./CLI-Greeter quotes/famous_people`

-If you want to run it with a custom article, just give its route as an argument.
+If you want to run it with a custom file, just give its route as an argument.

 ### Quotes format.

-- Each quote goes in a separate line.
-(Quotes delimiter is the newline character `\n`
+- The script interprets `$` as a newline character (it ignores the file newlines).
+This way it supports multiline quotes and texts.
+The author-quote separation is also indicated by `$`
-- The author and the text are separated by `\a` (I know this character is the BELL one, I accept suggestions to a better delimiter)
+- The quote delimiter is `#`.
+It must follow each quote, separated from the last word by a space.
+Except the last quote, which doesn¡t require it.

 ## To-do list